Google’s approach to fighting misinformation online

 In early 2021, we launched the Google Safety Engineering Center for Content Responsibility in Dublin, a regional hub for Google experts working to combat the spread of illegal and harmful content.
 It’s a place where we can share this work and improve it - with policymakers, researchers, and regulators.

 From Search to YouTube to Google Ads, misinformation manifests in different ways on different platforms.
-A part of the work we do to tackle misinformation starts with the rules we put in place across Google services to prohibit certain types of harmful content and behaviors.
+A part of the work we do to tackle misinformation starts with the rules we put in place across Google services to prohibit certain types of harmful content and behaviours.
 When we find content that violates these policies, we take action - like blocking, removing or restricting content so it is less likely to cause harm.

 This approach allows us to tailor how we moderate content across products.
-This might include deceptive behavior online such as the use of deepfakes, fraudulent activity and spamming, impersonation and the misrepresentation of ownership as well as medical misinformation.
+This might include deceptive behaviour online such as the use of deepfakes, fraudulent activity and spamming, impersonation and the misrepresentation of ownership as well as medical misinformation.
 We take action against this kind of content at scale.

 Filtering out misinformation isn’t something we can do alone.
 We’re working in collaboration with partners in every country we operate in to innovate and create ways to counteract fake news online, covering everything from 5G to national security to COVID-19.
 Collaboration is the key to success in the fight for quality information.
 For many years we’ve invested in both products and partnerships to fight misinformation.
 We also signed the EU Code of Practice on Disinformation in 2018 and worked with the other signatories on a stronger version that was adopted in 2022.